JuliaGraphics/Immerse.jl/README.md

 Here the red circles are drawn around the dots that the user clicked on; see also the console output that showed the results of clicking on the line segments between the dots.

 Note that hit testing is disabled while the "zoom" button is active.
+Like lasso selection, this is currently implemented only for `Geom.point` and `Geom.line`.

 ## Setting and getting properties